swcarpentry/DEPRECATED-bc/novice/extras/02-review.md

 Wolfman can then update his code, commit locally, and push those changes to GitHub to update the pull request.

+## TODO: Explain how to comment on a pull request

 This process is exactly like peer review of papers, though usually much faster.
 In large open source projects like Firefox,